teleprint-me/py.gpt.prompt/docs/quantization.md

    ```
    user
-   > What is the weather like today?
+   > Hello!
+What's your name?
    ```

    Samantha will respond to your questions and prompts based on the configured